phu004/django_part_two/README.md

 <br/><br/>
-## 4.Add new objects to the model in the database
+## 4. Add new objects to the model in the database
 We will use python shell for adding objects.
 ```sh
 python manage.py shell